jason-fox/fox.jason.prismjs/README.md

 ### Altering the static HTML look and feel

-Extend with an additional plug-in which overrides the default `prismjs.css.file` property and amends the `resource/style.css` file to alter the look-and-feel of the rendered HTML
+Extend with an additional plug-in which overrides the default `prismjs.css.file` property and amend a copy of the `resource/style.css` file to alter the look-and-feel of the rendered HTML

 #### `plugin.xml` Configuration